Right Reasons, Not Insurance Reasons

 - Choose a dentist with a good reputation

 It’s important to choose a dentist for the right reasons; after all, your oral health is imperative to your overall health.
-There are a variety of reasons why a dentist may refuse to be in-network with dental insurance carriers, and in some cases it may even be in your best interest.
+There are various reasons why a dentist may refuse to be in-network with dental insurance carriers, and in some cases, it may even be in your best interest.

-- The average calendar year maximum NOW is same as it was 40 years ago.
-This puts pressure on dentists to cut costs or increase their number of patients in order to cover the cost of equipment, instruments and supplies that the calendar maximum does not cover.
+- The average calendar year maximum NOW is the same as it was 40 years ago.
+This puts pressure on dentists to cut costs or increase their number of patients to cover the cost of equipment, instruments and supplies that the calendar maximum does not cover.

-- Dental insurance may result in you not receiving exactly what it is that you want, or the dentist losing money on a procedure.
-For example, most insurance lower the benefit for “white” fillings in the back of the mouth, so dentists are more likely to place amalgam “black metal” fillings to get full benefit.
+- Dental insurance may result in you not receiving exactly what you want or the dentist losing money on a procedure.
+For example, most insurance lowers the benefit for “white” fillings in the back of the mouth, so dentists are more likely to place amalgam “black metal” fillings to get the full benefit.

 - Dental insurance companies often determine what is and is not necessary for patients.
 For example, most dental insurances will not pay for porcelain crowns for back teeth even if the patient wants them.

-While many insurance carriers will tell you that your benefits are going to be less at a “non-participating dentist,” that is not always the case.
+While many insurance carriers will tell you that your benefits will be less at a “non-participating dentist,” that is not always the case.
 The next time you are faced with a plan decision, or a dentist decision, base your decision on the right reasons – not insurance reasons.
-If you have any questions about your insurance or would like help picking a dental plan, give us a call and we would be more than happy to help!
+If you have any questions about your insurance or would like help picking a dental plan, give us a call, and we would be more than happy to help!